brentley/appmeshworkshop/content/deployment/virtualnode.md

 weight: 20
 ---

-* Create a new virtual node for our crystal backend.
+* Create a new virtual node for our Crystal backend.
 This time, the virtual node will reference our canary version.

 ```bash
 # Define variables #